Indoor Environmental Quality Policy

 Sampling as part of an IEQ investigation

-When air sampling is proposed, a sampling strategy must be developed that is based on a comprehensive understanding of how the building operates and the nature of the complaints.
+When air sampling is proposed, a sampling strategy must be developed that is based on a comprehensive understanding of how the building operates and the nature of the concerns.

 It is important to remember that there currently are no regulatory limits covering allowable mold levels in an indoor environment and that the permissible exposure limits (PEL) for chemical contaminants mandated by OSHA are generally applicable to an industrial setting rather than to an office or classroom environment.